-Voice votes (in which all those favoring a proposition say "aye" together, and all opposing it say "nay" together) are used for other motions and procedures, unless the Rules require a specific number of votes-usually a "constitutional majority" (30) or a three-fifths majority (36).
+Voice votes (in which all members in favor say "aye" together, and all opposed say "nay" together) are used for other motions and procedures, unless the Rules require a specific number of votes- usually either a "constitutional majority" (30) or a three-fifths majority (36).
 In those cases, a roll call must be used to prove that enough "aye" votes were cast.

 Any two senators may require a roll call if none is required by the Constitution or Senate Rules.
-The Presiding Officer can also order a roll-call vote.
+The Presiding Officer can also order a roll-call vote.17